zmerkeljmu/GB_Emulator/README.md

 - Only supports ROMs without a Memory Bank Controller (MBC).
 - Audio is not implemented.
 - Certain timing and PPU edge cases remain inaccurate.
 ---

-## Contributing

-This project is archived and not under active development.
-Feedback and pull requests are welcome but may not receive immediate attention.

----

 ## License